 We recommend optimizing for your App Store Product Page since it’s a larger and more important representation of your app.
 The slight inaccuracy on the Search Results Page isn’t noticeable enough to warrant optimizing solely for that page.

-Unfortunately, it’s a little more complicated on Google Play since they allow you to upload varying Screenshot sizes and ratios.
+Alas, it’s a little more complicated on Google Play since they allow you to upload varying App Store screenshots sizes and ratios.
 If you need help designing Panoramic Screenshots for Google Play, check out this piece.

 To learn how to design panoramic screenshot galleries for Google Play, check this piece.